tabbathacrouch/Exercism-Exercises/README.md

 // Update: 3.9.21
-All 37 Exercises labeled as "Difficulty: Easy" are complete and have been submitted.
+All 37 exercises labeled as "Difficulty: Easy" are complete and have been submitted.

+// Update: 4.20.21
+All 60 exercises labeled as "Difficulty: Medium" are complete and have been submitted.